 Test and Evaluation (T&E) is a dynamic and challenging field.
-Made up of military, government, and civilian organizations, T&E provides the information necessary for decision makers to make complex decisions with regard to military systems.
+Made up of military, government, and civilian organizations, T&E provides the information necessary for decision makers to make decisions regarding the readiness of our nation's warfighting capabilities.

-The T&E Working Group provides a forum for operations research analysts to examine topics, methodologies, analyses, and innovations pertinent to all aspects of planning, designing, executing, and reporting formal T&E in the Department of Defense and other government departments and agencies, as well as industry and key international allies.
+The T&E Working Group provides a forum for operations research analysts to examine topics, methodologies, analyses, and innovations pertinent to all aspects of planning, designing, executing, analyzing, and reporting formal T&E in the Department of Defense and other government departments and agencies, as well as industry and key international allies.

-The T&E Working Group will bring together Service, government, academic, and industry testers to share lessons learned in order to improve experimentation strategies and methods.
-Some recurring T&E issues to be addressed are:
+The T&E Working Group will bring together Service, government, academic, and industry testers to share lessons learned to improve test strategies and methods that are key to "supporting a balance modern and ready nation".
+T&E topics to be addressed include:

-- Implementation of design of experiments in T&E - Designing credible tests with limited resources - Developing meaningful measures of effectiveness - Use of small sample sizes - Advantages of different test designs - Use of inexact technology surrogates - Impact of data collection on player participation - Communicating results effectively - Timeliness of analysis - Implementation and sharing of results/lessons learned
+- Implementation of design of experiments in T&E

+- Reliability and reliability growth

+- Cybersecurity T&E

+- Interoperability T&E

+- Data analytics and data mining for T&E

+- Software T&E

+- Designing credible tests with limited resources

+- Developing meaningful measures of effectiveness

+- Implementation and sharing of results/lessons learned

-The T&E Working Group solicits input and discussion from analysts who are involved in all aspects of planning, designing and executing tests and the subsequent evaluation of the data.
+The T&E Working Group solicits input and discussion from analysts and senior leaders who are involved in all aspects of planning, designing, and executing tests and the subsequent analysis and evaluation of the data.
 To understand and improve the entire process, participants from throughout the entire T&E community will be included.
 This community includes the organization leaders who develop and approve test and evaluation plans, combat developers who write testable requirements and provide concepts of employment and mission scenarios, developmental and operational testers, and operational forces who support T&E as participants.